Author: Webster Griffin Tarpley

 All that said, however, I’m not taking Tarpley’s view to the bank.
 Some claim he is a disinformation agent whose job it is to mislead those seeking to understand the true nature and structure of power in the world today.
 I don’t know if this is true or not.
 Tarpley cut his teeth under Lyndon LaRouche and his early stuff is worth listening to simply for historical information.
-I do have my doubts about his analysis, however, in no small part because he says Ron Paul is controlled opposition, which is a claim that discomfited me, so I looked into it and evaluated it, and ultimately rejected it.
+I do have my doubts about his analysis, however, in no small part because he says Ron Paul is controlled opposition, which is a claim that discomfited me, so I looked into it and evaluated it, and ultimately concluded it is false.
 Tarpley might be sincere and he might not, I don’t know, but the value of the things I got from his book is independent of whether or not he is a disinformation agent, so while I did not regale my fellow party-goers with the rest of the gems I gleaned from the book, I present them here for you.

 The first takeaway from the book was what I explained above–in sum, Tarpley’s view is that, although there is a western power elite that works to control the world’s resources and people, there is some infighting at the top with different strategies and tactics.
 I’m not sure I believe this is true, but it would explain why Obama is so aggressive in antagonizing Russia and perhaps also China while the neocons took a less direct approach.
 Another explanation might be that the power elite is organized and patient with a long-term plan that contains several phases.
 Perhaps Obama is responsible for the “start World War III phase” – that seems to fit current events too!